“But also for this very reason, giving all diligence, add to your faith virtue, to virtue knowledge.”

 Cowardly Christians are weak and make little impact for Christ.

-“Virtue” is something that procures pre–estimation for a person or thing.
+“Virtue” is something that procures pre-regard for a person or thing.
 When a Christian acquires “virtue” in his life, he assumes an intrinsic prominence in the minds of others.
-Others view this person as a person of renown or praise who carries the glory of Christ with him.
+Others view this person as a person of renown or praise who carries the glory of Christ with him by faith.

 God wants excellence in Christian character.

 Excellence is superiority and efficiency in character.
-Are you an expert in spiritual character?
-Have you developed renown in virtue?
+Are you an expert in spiritual excellence?
+Have you developed renown in divine virtue by faith?

 We are not too handy when it comes to excellence.
-There is little nobility in our Christian lives.
-What spiritual courage or valor is there in your life?
+There is negligible nobility of faith in most Christian lives.
+What spiritual courage or bravery is there in your life?
 Is there some spiritual enthusiasm?
-How much strength is there to your Christianity?
+How much strength is there in your Christianity?
 How much can you press with your character?